wirebits/ClipMon/README.md

 # ClipMon
-A tool which records the copied data of the clipboard.
+A tool which records the copied text of the clipboard.

 <h1>Setup</h1>
 1. Make sure the python and pip3 is installed on your system (Windows/Linux/MacOS).<br>